 Today is Mobility Monday!
-Please take action today by emailing, tweeting, or sharing our social media to make sure that the Transportation Committee knows you want to #makeLAcity a safe place to bike and walk.
+Please take action today by emailing, tweeting, or sharing our social media to make sure that the Budget & Finance Committee knows you want to #makeLAcity a safe place to bike and walk.
 Together we can eliminate traffic fatalities in Los Angeles!

 The City of Los Angeles will soon receive about $50 million dollars annually from Measure M local return.
 We need you to tell City Council to spend that money on projects that create safer streets to achieve Vision Zero and prioritize transportation equity.

 To submit to Council File- email Richard Williams - Legislative Assistant - firstname.lastname@example.org (213) 978-1071

 Chair Paul Krekorian and Members of the Budget & Finance Committee

 RE: CF # 17-0600 – Budget Proposal Fiscal Year 2017-18

 Dear Chairman Krekorian and Members of the Committee:

 I strongly encourage the Budget and Finance Committee to revise the 2017 City Budget and robustly invest in saving lives and preventing injuries by meaningfully implementing Vision Zero.
 Los Angeles Department of Transportation General Manager Seleta Reynolds has said it will cost $80 million to achieve the City’s Vision Zero goal of 20% reduction in traffic deaths by the end of 2017.
 But the City's proposed budget dedicates a mere $16 million.
 This extreme shortfall shows the City’s lack of providing meaningful funding to meet its Vision Zero goals.

 We also ask that the City reverse its trend of a flat investments in budget items related to the bicycle program.
 The City’s failure to adequately invest in a robust bicycle program has resulted in fewer resources being allocated to programs that encourage people to bike, such as Safe Routes to Schools and bicycle wayfinding.